spencertipping/infuse-js/doc/object-src.md

 intermediate change).

 As a result, we don't keep the journal this way.
 Instead, we just use an object that maps each key to the last version at which it was modified.
-Each cursor can then search this object and apply updates.
+Each generator can then search this object and apply updates.
 This makes searching O(n) when the object has been updated, O(1) otherwise.